kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/web-sockets@NDJR8UCoa31v45TBFP7we.md

 # Web Sockets

-WebSockets enable real-time, two-way communication between a client and server over a single, persistent TCP connection.
-This is ideal for applications needing fast, low-latency data exchange, like online games or live data streams, as it avoids repeated HTTP requests.
-Most modern browsers support WebSockets, and it integrates with various programming languages and frameworks.
+WebSockets enable real-time, bidirectional communication over persistent TCP connections.
+Ideal for low-latency applications like gaming, live streams, and chat systems.
+Avoids HTTP request overhead with broad browser support and framework integration.

 Visit the following resources to learn more: